 I believe that anyone can come to appreciate these arts, and get better at them, too.
 The strategies come first, then understanding, then improvement and appreciation.
 One such strategy is called scaffolding: we'll work through the text together, and I'll explain what I'm seeing as we go along.
 Then we do it again, with a different text, and you explain what you're starting to notice.
 We can apply this approach to stories, poetry, Shakespeare, reading comprehension exams, or even your own writing: this particular kind of analysis is incredibly useful as an editing tool for essays or fiction.

 Teaching has been my dream since the age of five, and I already mentioned I love reading and writing (mostly fiction), but I also work out frequently, listen to music, dance, and craft.
 If it has paper or paint, I'm into it!

-University of Alberta - BEd (Canadian BA with Education Major), English
+Undergraduate Degree: University of Alberta - Bachelors, English

 Writing, reading, crafting, and working out!